 Our amazing Nation’s Triathlon Ambassadors are passionate, experienced, friendly triathletes in the Washington, DC area.
-You will see them at races, Team in Training meetings, various training events, expos, and happy hours.
+You will see them at races, at various training events, expos, and happy hours.
 Feel free to say hello if you see them!
 They love nothing more than sharing their knowledge of triathlon, and are happy to answer your questions about preparing for and racing Nation’s Triathlon, talk to you about our sponsors, and hand out some SWAG!
 Check out our calendar below to find out where they will be around town.
 You can also follow their adventures on their shared blog.
 Be sure to like us on facebook and follow us on twitter to hear about any last minute events where you can say hi, win contests and get some cool prizes!

-Calendar of events
+Calendar of Events:

 Who are the Nation’s Tri Ambassadors?

 Lyle’s racing career started back in high school where he was a multiple-sport athlete.
 He was an all-conference cross country and track and field runner and did swimming and diving in the off-season to stay fit.
 He participated in his first triathlon back in the summer of 1996.
 He was excited about the sport, but with limited exposure did not follow through with it.

 In late summer of 2008, he was reintroduced to the triathlon scene when his sister was looking for an athletic challenge.
 He enjoyed the experience so much he hasn’t looked back.
 Since then he has competed in events from sprint triathlons up through Ironman competitions.
 The highlight of his career was qualifying and competing in the USA Triathlon Age Group National Championships in 2015.